Innovative Projects Bring Community Colleges a Competitive Edge

 Incentives Contribute to Project Success

 Incentives can make a serious difference to a project’s bottom line.
 RCC is receiving $1.1 million in rebates from Orange & Rockland Utilities (O&R) for its upgrade to a CHP system, lighting upgrades, computer load management initiatives, and its integrated building energy management system.
-The college also received another $80,000 from NYSERDA’s FlexTech program, which shares the cost of CHP analysis and energy savings studies – a great, cost-effective way to learn about your potential for energy savings.

 In its employee newsletter, O&R explains the RCC project and the incentives that are helping to fund campus enhancements.